MatisBag/dm-js/README.md

 Click [here](http://mbaguelin.eemi.tech/HTML-CSS-JS/dm-js/) to see the project.

-The goal was to develop a page to associate people with a specialty.
+The aim was to develop a page to associate people with a specialty.

 ## Languages